flyingmutant/rand/README.md

 (unlike `splitmix`) is not a bijection, some outputs are more likely to appear than others.
 You can easily observe this non-uniformity with a [birthday test](https://gist.github.com/flyingmutant/cb69e96872023f9f580868e746d1128a).
+On most modern platforms, top-level functions in this package use goroutine-local `wyrand` generators provided by the runtime as the best compromise between quality and speed of concurrent execution.

 #### ...`romu`?